KDE/totalreqall/README.md

 If you ever think my code needs modified in any way, please send me a pull request.

+# Usage
+Enter the reference that you want to start from.
+Then enter the number of verses that you want to practice.
+If you have already done a verse, you may enter `<` to practice it again.
+A statement such as `<+1` will start from the next verse, while `<-2` will start 2 verses back.
+When you have selected which verses to practice, you may type the first letter of each word.
+Typing `?` will give you a hint.
+If you press any incorrect keys or use a hint, it will be added to the tally of incorrect guesses.

 # Installing
 ## Linux
 ### Install